 Working regularly is important.
 But your teen might prefer to get it out of the way first thing, or sleep in and do it during the heat of the afternoon, or before going to bed.

 However you set up your summer learning program, it’s a good thing.
 Know that your highschooler will benefit greatly by you taking the time and effort to make it happen!

-So what are you doing or going to do this summer with your highschooler to help avoid summer learning loss?
+So what’s your plan this summer with your highschooler to help avoid summer learning loss?